Part 3: Management and accountability

 Recruitment and succession planning

-The IGT recruits staff based on merit.
-The ability to make an immediate contribution to the role of the Office is very important.
-The opportunity exists under the Inspector-General of Taxation Act 2003 to second staff to the Office.
+The IGT recruits staff based on merit and current competence.
+The ability to make an immediate contribution to the role of the IGT is very important particularly given the small size of his office.
+The opportunity exists under the IGT Act to second staff to the office.
+The IGT also takes part in graduate development through secondee arrangements within the APS.
+During 2012-13, there was one such secondee.

-The Office of the IGT’s Employment Guidelines reinforce the IGT’s commitment to staff development.
-As well as providing internal staff training on an ad hoc basis, the IGT financially supports individual staff members who wish to complete post-graduate courses or attend specific development opportunities.
+The IGT’s Employment Management Policies reinforce the IGT’s commitment to staff learning and development.
+As well as providing internal agency staff training on a periodic basis where possible, the IGT financially supports individual staff members who wish to complete post-graduate courses or attend specific learning and development opportunities where appropriate.

-Table 4 details the number of staff employed by the Office of IGT, by category and gender.
+Table 6 details the number of staff employed by the IGT office, by classification and gender.
 All staff are employed under the Public Service Act 1999.
-However the IGT is a statutory appointee.
+However, the IGT is a statutory appointee.

-Note: IGT staff are employed on an ongoing full-time basis.
+Note: IGT staff are employed on an ongoing full-time basis in the IGT’s Sydney office.

-The Office of the IGT has adopted Treasury procurement policies and utilises services under a service level agreement.
-For example, all IT procurement is undertaken by the Treasury IT Procurement Unit.
-These policies and procedures are consistent with the Office of the IGT’s CEI and the Commonwealth Procurement Guidelines.
+The IGT has adopted the Treasury’s procurement policies and utilises the Treasury’s services under the SLA.
+For example, IT procurement is undertaken by the Treasury IT Procurement Unit.
+These policies and procedures are consistent with the IGT’s CEIs and the Commonwealth Procurement Rules (CPRs).

-To maintain procurement expertise and procedural compliance with the guidelines, all internal procurement documentation is available to the Office of the IGT’s staff on the Treasury intranet.
+To maintain procurement expertise and procedural compliance with the CPRs, all internal procurement documentation is available to the IGT’s staff on the Treasury intranet.

-The Treasury, for and on behalf of the Office of the IGT, manages both current and non-current assets in accordance with the guidelines set out in the IGT’s CEI and the Australian Accounting Standards.
+The Treasury, for and on behalf of the IGT, manages both current and non-current assets in accordance with the guidelines set out in the IGT’s CEIs and the Australian Accounting Standards.

 Non-current assets are subject to an annual stocktake to ensure the accuracy of asset records.

-While needing to recruit a specialist and numerically small workforce, the IGT has ensured that merit-based recruitment processes recognise gender, age and ethnicity issues.
+The IGT, as noted, recruits its small workforce based on merit and current competence.
+In doing so it also seeks to take account of workplace diversity, recognising gender, age and ethnicity in that process.
 In this regard, a reasonable balance has resulted.
 Broader community involvement is encouraged, with staff members being supported in their professional association activities.

 Disability Action Plan